Our society seems pretty comfortable with the following if-then logic.

 A person or thing that is badly missed when lost

-These events, many of them losses themselves, can have a profound impact on one's emotional wellbeing and may cause individuals to experience grief due to loss of security, hopes, dreams, innocence, independence, health and/or mobility, comfort, community, connection, love, intimacy, immortality, trust, and faith.
-Grief may also be felt due to shifts in ones self-perception, identity, purpose, or worldview.
+These events can have a profound impact on one's emotional wellbeing.
+They may cause individuals to experience grief due to loss of security, hopes, dreams, innocence, independence, health and mobility, comfort, community, connection, love, intimacy, immortality, trust, and faith.
+One may also feel grief due to shifts in their self-perception, identity, purpose, or worldview.

-Heck, let me complicate things a little further by pointing out that most people aren’t sure which losses are ‘worthy’ or ‘significant’ enough to be grieved resulting in:
+Heck, let me complicate things a little further by pointing out that when a person's losses are minimized, unacknowledged, or disenfranchised, they will likely experience:

-- A grievers uncertainty about whether they have the right to grieve
+- Uncertainty about whether they have the right to grieve

 - Feelings of being misunderstood, unsupported, disenfranchised, etc

 Unfortunately, many of the circumstances that lead to loss are complicated - job loss, divorce, illness - one needs to navigate paying bills, details, legalities, treatments, etc. Keep swimming, stay afloat, who can worry about anything else?

 But we can't always out swim our losses, and leftover feelings of sadness, anger, regret, guilt, and anxiety loom ominously in the dark and murky water.
 So we must give ourselves and others the permission to acknowledge and grieve these losses.